 The family contacts the support coordinator who convenes the person-centered planning team to establish non-crisis designation and address the change in needs.
-The support coordinator will contact the LGE for intervention.
-If it is determined that a non-crisis/other good cause has been fulfilled, the support coordinator will complete the Request for Non-Crisis/Other Good Cause form and submit it with supporting documentation to the LGE for consideration and recommendation.
+The support coordinator will contact the Human Services Authority or District for intervention.
+If it is determined that a non-crisis/other good cause has been fulfilled, the support coordinator will complete the Request for Non-Crisis/Other Good Cause form and submit it with supporting documentation to the Human Services Authority or District for consideration and recommendation.
+(See Appendix D for information on obtaining a copy of this form).
+A POC revision must accompany the request for non-crisis/other good cause provision.